pionxzh/semantic-api/README.md

 ## What is Semantic Api

-Still remember how we hard-code the url or use es6 `template literal` to build the endpoint url ?
+Still remember how we hard-code the url or use es6 `template literal` to interpolate the variable in ?

-SemanticApi provides a powerful way to declare and interact with API url.
+SemanticApi provides a powerful way to declare and interact with the API Url.

 ```js
 const baseUrl = 'https://api.example.com/'